joshuapaling/ruby-atm-microcourse/readme.md

 # my_number now contains 2, because 25/10 = 2.5, and floor will round that down to 2.
 ```

-### Step 4
+### Step 6
-Imagine your ATM now holds $20, $10 and $5 notes.
+Your ATM now holds $20, $10 and $5 notes.
 Modify your function to accommodate this.
-(If your function gets long, feel free to break it up).

 *Note that at this point, each higher denomination can be evenly divided by each lower denomination - eg. $20 / $10 = 2.
-Things get much trickier when that's not the case (eg, $50 and $20).
+Things get much trickier when that's not the case (eg, $50's and $20's).
 For this step, we'll intentionally not deal with this case to make it easier.*

 **Tests:** Replace the tests from the previous step with the tests below, and modify your code until these new tests pass.